electerious/basicTasks/README.md

 ### Styles-Task

-The styles-task accepts SCSS- and SASS-files.
+The styles-task accepts SCSS and SASS files.
 It will autoprefix and minify them.

 ```js
 const styles = tasks.styles({